C++23: deducing “this” into Rust traits

 };

-What’s going on here?
+This is a famously confusing syntax.
 How can a function itself be const, or a reference?
-Why are multiple functions with the same name and argument list even allowed?
+Why are multiple functions with the same name and argument list allowed?

 #include <functional>